harshsharma22/HelloWorld/README.md

 ## Imporant file

-**DOCKERFILE** :- this file create a docker image of our nodejs application\
+**DOCKERFILE** :- This file create a docker image of our nodejs application\
-**DOCKER-COMPOSE.YML** :- this file define our application as contianer
+**DOCKER-COMPOSE.YML** :- This file define our application as contianer

 ## UTILITIES USED INSIDE GITHUB ACTIONS

-action/checkout@v2 :- this action used to checkout the current repo\
+action/checkout@v2 :- This action used to checkout the current repo\
 action/setup-node@v2 :- setup up nodejs\
-kompose :- convert docker-compose file to kubernetes yml file\
+kompose :- Convert docker-compose file to kubernetes yml file\
-steebchen/kubectl@v2.0.0 :- this action uses kubectl as utility
+steebchen/kubectl@v2.0.0 :- This action uses kubectl as utility

 ## Usage
 This Project Contain a basic **HELLO WORLD** nodejs application runs on port 3000\
 The **CI/CD** contain 3 job which run on every push on main branch\
 jobs:-\
-  1:- lint job : this Job check for the lint error in our  nodejs application\
+  1:- lint job : This Job check for the lint error in our  nodejs application\
-  2:- build job: this Job create and push image onto docker hub.\
+  2:- build job: This Job create and push image onto docker hub.\
-  3:- build-deploy: this job deploy build image to the kubernetes when there a push happens on main branch.\
+  3:- build-deploy: This job deploy build image to the kubernetes when there a push happens on main branch.\
 **NOTE:- KUBECONFIG file should be convert to base64 **

 ## Steps followed